SamuelAsherRivello/SamuelAsherRivello/README.md

 With over 20 years of experience making great games, I not only follow the latest innovations – I define them.

 ### Mission
-* To educate and entertain with interactive technology ( Architecture, Gameplay, Prototyping, Tools )
+* To educate and entertain with interactive technology ( Architecture, Blockchain, Gameplay, Prototyping, Tools, Web3 )
 * To champion best practices, coding standards, and education

 ### Specialities